Apps are due soon! Apply with confidence with the Application Intensive.

 An Addressee

-Address it to your regional admissions officer (if you don’t know who this is, ask) instead of the admissions office or the Dean of the college.
+This letter should be personal rather than generic.
+Address it to your regional admissions officer (if you don’t know who this is, check the admissions website or email an admissions rep to ask) instead of the admissions office or the Dean of the college.

 A Note of Gratitude

-Make sure that you reiterate what it is about this school that makes you write the Letter of Continued Interest.
-You don’t want to send the same letter to every college that waitlisted you — you want to describe why you’d be a good fit at the particular college you’re writing to.
-Because it’s a semi-formal part of the admissions process but not the kind of standard thing that everyone sends, it’s crucial to make it personal and unique.
+Reiterate what it is about this school that prompted you to write the Letter of Continued Interest.
+You shouldn’t send the same letter to every college that waitlisted you—instead, your letter should describe why you’d be a good fit at the particular college you’re writing to.
+Because this is a semi-formal part of the admissions process but not the kind of standard thing that everyone sends, it’s crucial to make it personal and unique.

-These are unnecessary and will hurt more than help, unless specifically requested by the admissions office.
-When in doubt, follow the advice of the Yale Admissions Blog, “We do not recommend that you send the admissions office piles of updates after a deferral.
+Additional application materials will hurt more than help, unless specifically requested by the admissions office.
+When in doubt, follow the advice of the Yale Admissions Blog: “We do not recommend that you send the admissions office piles of updates after a deferral.
 You should not try to re-do any parts of your application.
 You should not inundate your admissions officer with weekly emails and cards.”
-Goes without saying, you’d think, but often needs to be said.

 Reproaches